fiber-miniapp/mVMC-mini/README.md

 #### strong scaling test
-For strong scaling tests, the number of Monte Carlo samples should be kept the same regardless of Nmpi, which can done by changing the number of groups NSplitSize according to Nmpi.
+For strong scaling tests, the number of Monte Carlo samples should be kept the same across the tests, which can be done by changing the number of groups NSplitSize according to Nmpi.
-The default job_middle parameters, however, is not suitable for scaling tests up to large scale.

-A separate Python script named "makeDef_large.py" is provided under makeDef/ directory, which will produce the input definition files and the jobscript.
+A separate Python script named "makeDef_large.py" under makeDef/ directory is provided to produce the appropriate input definition files and the jobscript files for strong scaling tests up to 4096 MPI processes.
-To produce the input definition files and the jobscript for Nmpi process job, run the following command on a system which supports Python.
+To produce the necessary files for Nmpi process job, run the following command on a system which supports Python.

     ./makeDef_large.py Nmpi